trailblazer/trailblazer.github.io/guides/trailblazer/2.0/01-operation-basics.md

       end
     end

-In Trailblazer, this is identical, only that the entire *business code* to create a post is embraced by an operation.
-Leaving routing and rendering responses up to the controller, the operation solely focuses on domain logic.
-The nice thing here is that we can start coding without any web framework or routing, and even without thinking about HTTP - a deeply relaxing thought.
+Notice how the #create method encapsulates all the business logic involved in creating a post.
+In Trailblazer we follow the same philosophy of keeping our business logic in one place, but instead of placing it directly into the controller layer (where it's now tightly coupled to things like HTTP, routing, and rendering a response), we encapsulate everything within a separate class called an operation.
+The operation focuses solely on domain logic and leaves routing and rendering up to the controller, which also means that Trailblazer operations can be used with any Ruby framework, not just Rails.
+Another nice thing about this approach is that it means we can start coding our operations right away without any web framework or routing, and even without thinking about HTTP - a deeply relaxing thought.

-An operation is simply a Ruby object that can be run anywhere.
+An operation is simply a Ruby object that inherits from `Trailblazer::Operation` and that can be run anywhere.

-In `app/blog_post/operation/create.rb` I add an empty class.
+In `app/blog_post/operation/create.rb` I add an empty class:

 {{ "app/blog_post/operation/create.rb:op:../trailblazer-guides/:operation-01" | tsnippet }}

-`Create` is derived from `Trailblazer::Operation`.
-Do note that we're inheriting [a few dozens lines](https://github.com/trailblazer/trailblazer-operation/blob/master/lib/trailblazer/operation.rb) of code here, only.
+`Create` is a subclass of `Trailblazer::Operation`, but it's worth noting that we're only actually inheriting [a few dozen lines](https://github.com/trailblazer/trailblazer-operation/blob/master/lib/trailblazer/operation.rb) of code here.

 ## Naming

 The actual `Create` operation is put into the `BlogPost` namespace.
 This is very common in Trailblazer: we leverage Ruby namespaces.
-This results in the beautiful operation class named `BlogPost::Create`, a very expressive class name, don't you think?
+This results in the beautiful operation class named `BlogPost::Create`; a very expressive class name, don't you think?

 Before adding any logic, let's run this very operation via a spec in `spec/blog_post/operation/create_spec.rb`.

 {{ "spec/blog_post/operation/create_spec.rb:fresh:../trailblazer-guides" | tsnippet }}

-In an empty test case, we invoke (or *call*) our yet unspoiled operation.
+In an empty test case, we invoke (or *call*) our as-yet unspoiled operation.

 ## Call

 That's right, there's only one way to run an operation, and that's the "`call` style".
 Confused?
-Here's how to spell that alternatively.
+Here's an alternative way to spell `BlogPost::Create.()`:

     BlogPost::Create.call()

-This behavior is pure Ruby and was introduced in Ruby 1.9, if I remember correctly.
-While this might look bizarre to you at first glance, there's a profound reasoning behind this decision.
+`.()` is just an alias for `.call()`.
+This is pure Ruby, nothing to do with Trailblazer, and was introduced in Ruby 1.9 if I remember correctly.
+While it might look bizarre to you at first glance, there's a profound reasoning behind this decision.

 <!-- instantiation? -->
-An operation conceptually is a *function*, it does only one thing and doesn't need more than one public method.
+An operation, conceptually, is just a *function*.
+It does only one thing and doesn't need more than one public method.
 Since the operation's name reflect what it does, you don't need a method name.
 This is why in Trailblazer you will have many `call`able objects instead of one object with many methods.

 {% callout %}
 You will soon learn how this greatly improves your architecture since the functional approach minimizes internal state and the [associated mess it might create](https://apotonick.wordpress.com/2014/05/22/rails-misapprehensions-single-responsibility-principle/).